Related Pages

 Finance

-The Financial Statements and associated notes, which have been prepared on a receipts and payments basis have been independently examined by Mr L York, ACIB,
+The Financial Statements and associated notes have been prepared on a receipts and payments basis.
+They have been independently examined by Mr L York, ACIB,

-The £3,217 of income tax reclaimed from HMRC under gift aid and the gift aid small donations scheme – which amounts to over 13.5% of our income – has been added to the associated type of giving and not listed separately.
+The £5,072 of income tax reclaimed from HMRC under gift aid and the gift aid small donations scheme has been added to the associated type of giving and is not listed separately.

-In May 2021 Nash PCC asked members of the congregation to consider making monthly bank transfers rather than weekly collections by cash or cheque and this has benefitted the church by having a regular monthly income, supplemented by the generosity of those who continue to donate through the brown envelopes.
-This enabled the PCC to pay its parish share in full and, by committing to monthly payments to the Diocese, to get a 1% reduction.
-2022 was the first full year of these extra regular monthly donations and so this heading was higher than in 2021.
+Ten members of the congregation make monthly payments by standing order which gives the church a regular monthly Income, but the continuing generosity of those who donate at services through the brown envelopes is important for the financial health of the church, enabling the PCC to pay its parish share in full and, by committing to monthly payments to the diocese, to get a 1% reduction.

-Summary: The 2022 Financial Statements show a surplus as receipts, although £624 lower than in 2021, were £5,893 higher than payments; this good result arises from several factors:
+Summary: The 2023 financial statements show a surplus as receipts were £22,565 higher than payments; this exceptional result arises from several factors (detailed comments are in the notes):

-• Collections and regular giving were up by just over £3,000.
+• Collections and regular giving were up by c£750.

 Thank you

-Particular thanks go to the Ministry Team for the Blackthorn Chase Benefice led by the Reverend Jacqueline Dove, ably assisted by Rev John King (and his wife Pam), Rev Rupert Bursell, John Hamilton LLM and the Rev Ron Bundock.
+Particular thanks go to the Ministry Team for the Blackthorn Chase Benefice led by the Reverend Jacqueline Dove, ably assisted by Rev John King (and his wife Pam), Rev Rupert Bursell, and John Hamilton LLM who have taken services throughout 2023.

 Nash Church would not function without the hard work of the people who give of their time to help the church to operate.
 We are a small parish and depend on the dedication and hard work of all who help to facilitate the work of the church.
 In particular thanks go to:

-• To each and every member of the PCC for their valued contributions.
+• Each and every member of the PCC for their valued contributions

-• Members of the village who helped us clear-up the churchyard and clean the church, and who contributed so generously on Gift Day.
+• Members of the village and congregation who helped us clear-up the churchyard and clean the church, and who contributed so generously on Gift Day

 Forthcoming Events